Â

 Discover the beauty of Medieval rose windows—find the teacher guide and inspiration here!

 Inspired by the magnificent stained-glass windows of Notre Dame, students will design and create their own miniature “rose window” ornament.
-Using translucent materials and bold outlines, they’ll experiment with light, symmetry, and color to mimic the glow of real stained glass.
-Once complete, each ornament can be hung in the classroom or a sunny window to catch the light.
+Using translucent materials, they’ll experiment with light and and color to mimic the glow of real stained glass.
+Each ornament can be hung in the classroom or a sunny window to catch the light.
 This project encourages creativity, patience, and appreciation for the artistry of Medieval cathedrals!

 UNICORN TAPESTRY

-Step into the enchanted world of Medieval art with this collaborative flower collage!
-View the full lesson plan here.
+Visit an enchanted unicorn world with this flower collage!
+View this magical lesson plan here.

 Inspired by The Unicorn Rests in a Garden from the famous Unicorn Tapestries, students will each contribute a hand-crafted flower to create a collective garden scene.
-They’ll explore Medieval symbolism while using colorful paper, scissors, and imagination, students will cut and assemble flowers to surround a central unicorn figure.
+They’ll explore Medieval symbolism while using colorful paper and scissors, students will cut and assemble flowers to surround a central unicorn figure.
 This group project fosters teamwork, individual creativity, and a deeper appreciation for narrative art in the Middle Ages.

 Bonus: Villard de Honnecourt’s Sketches